 Privacy Policy

-This Privacy Policy tells you what to expect us to do with your personal information when you make contact with us or use one of our services.
+This Privacy Policy provides you with information on what to expect from us in regards to processing of your personal information when you contact us or use one of our services.

 - why we are able to process your information;